cscart/docs/en/designer_guide/layout.rst

 Add-ons can add their own layouts.
 This is done via the **layouts.xml** file located in the add-on's folder: *app/addons/[addon_name]/layouts.xml*.

 Themes can redefine the layouts of add-ons.
-If the theme's directory has *layouts/addons/[addon_name]/layouts.xml* in it, then those layouts will be used instead of the layouts that come with the add-on.
+If the theme's directory has *layouts/addons/[addon_name]/layouts.xml* in it, then those layouts will be used during add-on installation instead of the layouts that come with the add-on.